apache/doris-website/docs/sql-manual/sql-functions/hll-functions/hll-from-base64.md

 ```
 Prerequisites:

-1.A Hive table named hive_test.hive_hll_table has been created with fields: k1 int, k2 String, k3 String, uuid binary, and data has been inserted into the table using the to_hll UDF function from a regular table.
+1.A Hive table named hive_test.hive_hll_table, with format textfile, has been created with fields: k1 int, k2 String, k3 String, uuid binary, and data has been inserted into the table using the to_hll UDF function from a regular table.

 2.A catalog named hive has been created in Doris to connect to Hive.